Everyday Noise & Hearing Protection Checkup | UCSF EARS

 After loud sound, have you noticed:

-Right now, how worried are you about noise damage?
+How worried are you about noise and your hearing right now?
 Mostly curious